mike632t/x11-calc/README.md

 Need  to sort out colour mapping to allow program to run on a display  with less than 24 -bit colour - may get round to this be one day...

+The  X11 implementation on the Raspberry Pi 4 is just too slow to draw  the display without it flickering (but it works well on the Jetson Nano, and an old P4 with Intel graphics).